alexjustesen/TEDxSpringfieldTheme/README.md

 # TEDxTheme

-This theme has been designed and coded by [The Working Group](http://twg.ca) and [TEDxToronto](http://www.tedxtoronto.com) in the hopes that other TEDx organizations will find this easy to use to promote and manage their own events.
+This theme has been designed and coded by [The Working Group](http://twg.ca) and [TEDxToronto](http://www.tedxtoronto.com) and modified by [Alex Justesen](http://alexjustesen.com) in the hopes that other TEDx organizations will find this easy to use to promote and manage their own events.

 ### Requirements